event4u-app/data-helpers/increase-performance.md

   - DTOs with method overrides (use normal path)
   - DTOs with runtime modifications (use normal path)
   - `only([])` semantic meaning preserved
+  - Custom attributes (must be in correct namespace)
 - [x] **Regression Tests**:
   - Ensure all existing tests still pass
   - Test all attribute types still work